 Houston Ambulance Accident Lawyer

-CDL-Licensed Truck Crash Lawyer.
+Truck Crash Lawyer

 Houston Ambulance Accident Lawyer

 There are different levels of qualification that the ambulance crew may hold, from holding no formal qualification to having a fully qualified doctor on board.
 Most ambulance services require at least two crew members to be on every ambulance (one to drive, and one to attend the patient).
 It may be the case that only the attendant need be qualified, and the driver might have no medical training.
-In some locations, an advanced life support ambulance may be crewed by one paramedic and one EMT-Basic.
+In some locations, anĀ advanced life supportĀ ambulance may be crewed by one paramedic and one EMT-Basic.

 Houston Truck Accident Lawyer Reshard Alexander